Signed in as:

 2. Consider Premium Processing: Add premium processing to H-1B and L-1 extensions filed with USCIS, especially if the extension remains pending 150 days after the current petition expiration.

-3. Plan Ahead for PERM: Begin the PERM process at least three years before an individual's maximum stay in nonimmigrant status.
+3. Plan for PERM: Begin the PERM process at least three years before an individual's maximum stay in nonimmigrant status.

 Document Preparation Tips